daneroo/get-me-a-googleapi-refresh-token/README.md

 # get-me-a-googleapi-refresh-token

-The purpose of this package is to encapsulating authentication to Google APIs with OAuth2.
+The purpose of this package is to encapsulate authentication to Google APIs with OAuth2.

 In particular we want to provision/verify refresh tokens *locally for a developer*, to test interacting with such a service.

-**This is meant to get local credententials, for local development (i.e. the OAuth callback is on <http://127.0.0.1>).*
+*This is meant to get local credententials, for local development (i.e. the OAuth callback is on <http://127.0.0.1>).*

 This library depends on the Google maintained [google-auth-library](https://github.com/googleapis/google-auth-library-nodejs#oauth2) package